In this article you can find out how to manage employee contracts in Shiftbase.

 The contract of an employee can be changed by clicking on the Pencil behind the contract.
 You can make the desired changes here.

 You can add a new contract by first setting an end date in the current contract.
-To create a new contract, click on the + Add contract button at the top right.
+As soon as you have done that, to create a new contract, click on the + Add contract button at the top right.

 You will then be faced with this form which you need to fill out.

 Contract department: This is the default department of the employee, it also serves as the cost centre.

 Contract type: The contract type that applies to the employee.

 Function: The position that the employee holds within your organization.